 Behavioural psychologists have noticed that mental maths, complex language and reading rules in poor fonts triggers our slow, methodical System 2 decision making process.
 This alters our mood and makes us less impulsive as we focus our attention on the matter in hand.
 It can also often result in frustration and unhappiness.
 Even a simple frown has been found to negatively affect our mood.

-As a result gambling sites using dark and low contrast text are automatically ringing alarm bells in our brain as we sense danger in such environments.
-This makes people especially cautious, conservative and risk adverse.
+As a result gambling sites using dark and low contrast text are automatically ringing alarm bells in our brain.
+We sense danger in such environments.
+This makes people cautious, conservative and risk adverse.

 Some gambling sites also suffer from this reaction due to the complexity and presentation of their sign-up and deposit bonus offers.
-This is compounded by designers who wrongly believe that displaying small print in grey text on dark backgrounds is less distracting for users.
-The opposite is true as psychologists have discovered that this type of page design results in disfluency which disrupts the mental flow, increasing perceived effort and leads to cognitive strain.
+This is from designers who believe that displaying small print in grey text on dark backgrounds is less distracting for users.
+The opposite is true as psychologists have discovered that this type of page design results in disfluency.
+It disrupts the mental flow, increasing perceived effort which leads to cognitive strain.

 - Use high-contrast designs unless you want visitors to take extra care with reading instructions.
-Psychologists have found that low-contrast text encourages people to think more carefully when reading content in such environments and they are less honest compared to high-contrast sites.
+Psychologists have found that low-contrast text encourages people to think more carefully when reading.

-- Avoid difficult to pronounce words or names as easily read words evoke positive feelings, but the opposite is true for difficult for words that are not.
+- Avoid difficult to pronounce words or names as easily read words evoke positive feelings.

-- Use familiar words (e.g. avoid jargon) as if something is unfamiliar we are more critical and suspicious of it.
+- Use familiar words (e.g. avoid jargon) because if something is unfamiliar we are more critical and suspicious of it.
 We are, also more accepting of familiar ideas and phrases.

 - Avoid multitasking (switching from one task to another) as our brains are not designed for this.
-Ideally pre-populate bonus code fields.
-Otherwise allow customers to copy bonus codes (i.e. don’t use images).
+Ideally pre-populate bonus code fields, or allow customers to copy bonus codes (i.e. don’t use images).
 For mobile customers ask them to take a screen shot of the bonus code as our short-term memory has very limited capacity.

 - Don’t ask for too much information at once.
 Divide tasks into small steps and break-up registration forms into a number of separate pages.
-Only ask for information that is absolutely necessary (e.g. gender can be inferred from a person’s name).
+Only ask for information that is absolutely necessary.

-- Ensure there is a clear and compelling differences between choices offered to customers.
-Asking people to make trade-offs between offers (e.g. welcome packages) which lack a clear reason to select either option creates conflict and makes decision making onerous.
+- Ensure there is a clear and compelling difference between choices offered to customers.
+Asking people to make trade-offs between offers (e.g. welcome packages) which lack a clear reason to select either option creates conflict.
 It forces us to think about opportunity costs and the losses inevitably involved.
 Introducing a third, obviously inferior option, presents a comparison that simplifies the decision for customers (see decoy effect).

 Gains are nice, but losses motivate more:

 Due to loss aversion we understand that people are more concerned about avoiding a loss than making a gain of the same size.
-This means that if we frame a gain as loss (e.g. “Don’t miss out on a free £10 welcome bonus”) it will be perceived to be more valuable than expressed as a simple gain.
+This means that if we frame a gain as loss (e.g. “Don’t miss out on a free £10 welcome bonus”) it will be more valuable than a simple gain.

 The Benefit of Segregating Gains – Loss Aversion

-However, hedonic framing tells us that two separate gains are perceived to be more valuable than a single larger gain of the same total amount.
-This means you should always segregate gains and especially small gains as the gain curve is steepest near the origin (see diagram below).
-This suggests that gambling sites would be better to focus on offering a series of small bonuses rather than a single large bonus.
+However, hedonic framing tells us that two separate gains are more valuable than a single larger gain of the same total amount.
+You should always segregate gains as the gain curve is steepest near the origin.
+This suggests that gambling sites would be better focusing on offering a series of small bonuses rather than a single large one.

 - Smaller gains should also be segregated from larger losses because of the steepness of the gain curve means that the utility of a small gain is likely to exceed the utility of slightly reducing that of a large loss.